TimotheAlbouy/airfight/README.md

-# Airfight, by Timothé Albouy and Youssef El Hor
+# Airfight

-Qt game realized during advanced OOP course of the ENSIBS.
+Qt game realized by Timothé Albouy and Youssef El Hor during the advanced OOP course of the ENSIBS.

 ## Requirements